biosustain/croissance/README.rst

 Usage
 =====

 Croissance can be used from command-line or as a Python library.
-The input to the command-line tool is generally one or more `*.tsv` files with the following format:
+The input to the command-line tool is generally one or more `*.tsv` files (tab-separated values) with the following format:

 ===== ===== ===== =====
 time  A1    A2    ...